affilinet/advertiser-webservices-java-client/README.md

 # Example Java Client affilinet Advertiser Webservices

-This is the dummy implementation for a Java advertiser webservices client, for the affilinet infrastructure.
+This is an example implementation for a Java advertiser webservices client, for the affilinet infrastructure.

 If you want to use this for managing your advertiser account and transactions, be assure:
 - You have a valid user name and password credentials,
-- you program is not on hold deleted or otherwise inactive
+- you program is not on hold, deleted or otherwise inactive

 **Attention**
-affilinet is right now merging with the awin affilinet marketing network, which provides no webservice infrastructure for controlling your advertiser account.
+affilinet is right now merging with the AWIN affilinet marketing network, which at the moment provides no webservice infrastructure for controlling your advertiser account at.
-Within the awin platform currently you can only upload CSV files for automated management your transactions.
+Within the AWIN platform you can currently upload CSV files for automated management of your transactions.

-If you have any questions, please consult you key account manager, within the affilinet company.
+If you have any questions, please consult you key account manager within the affilinet company.

-**Howto use this client implementation:**
+**How to use this client implementation:**
 * Setup the project
 * Ensure all maven dependencies from within the POM are satisfied
 * Execute the maven goal 'clean compile jaxws:wsimport'